18F/https/certificates/README.md

 7. [Install the certificate chain and key](#installing-the-certificate-and-private-key).
 8. [Publish the cert and CSR](#publishing-the-certificate-and-csr) in this public repository.

-All new 18F SSL certificates should go through this process.
+All new 18F TLS certificates should go through this process.

 #### Generating a private key